tuck1s/sparkySendEml/README.md

 If you want to leverage the template substitution and multi-recipient generation capability of SparkPost, take look at [Sending Scheduled Mailings Simply with SparkPost.](https://www.sparkpost.com/blog/sending-scheduled-mailings-simply/)

+Article explaining why you should usually run personalized marketing campaigns with individual To: recipients: [Thou Shalt Not BCC.](https://www.sparkpost.com/blog/thou-shalt-not-bcc-pitfalls/)

 ## Current RFCs (at time of writing)